rossyndicate/Ternary_light/README.md

 # Ternary_light

-Bookdown and code for estimating the light extinction coefficient for DOC, Algae, and Non-Algal Particles in inland waters (including estuaries)  of the USA
+Bookdown documentation and code for estimating the light extinction coefficient for DOC, Algae, and Non-Algal Particles in inland waters (including estuaries) of the conterminous US.

+To render bookdown, open Ternary_light.Rproj and run the following command in the R console:

+bookdown::render_book(input = "src", config_file = "_bookdown.yml")